Houndstooth TV tray

 Well, hello there TV tray I’ve had in my stash since… actually, not that long!

 I decided to go on a little thrift store shopping spree awhile back, challenging myself to pick up solid wood pieces that would be fun to revamp.
-And this guy landed in my cart.
+And this solid wood TV tray find landed in my cart pronto!

-So, the entire time I eyed my current tray, I kept thinking a largish houndstooth pattern would suit it.
+So, the entire time I eyed my current TV tray, I kept thinking a rustic houndstooth pattern would look really cool!

-Houndstooth is a pattern that resembles a fabric stitch, that comes in two different sizes / scales.
-Fun for both small and large projects!
+Houndstooth is a pattern stencil that resembles a fabric stitch, offered in two sizes, fun for both small or large projects!

-I did debate on painting the entire tray for more of a classic houndstooth look of white on black.
+I did debate on painting the entire tray for more of a classic black and white houndstooth look.

 Wood TV tray or desired furniture piece